-Parents play a vital role in the MFS community: parents participate as classroom volunteers, translators, drivers on field trips, fund raisers, and maintenance and cleaning people on work days.
+Parents play a vital role in the MFS community: parents participate as classroom volunteers, translators, drivers on field trips, fundraisers, and maintenance and cleaning people on work days.
 When parents are integrally involved in the life of the school, everyone benefits.
-Regular conferences with teachers and reports home keep parents, students and staff connected.
+Regular conferences with teachers and reports help keep parents, students, and staff connected.

 Parents and Teachers meet every six weeks to discuss concerns, keep each other updated, and to plan events.
 Meetings are on Thursdays, rotating between 3:30pm and 5:30pm.
 Childcare is provided.

 Each week we send out the Weekly News email for parents, in English, and in Spanish.
 The Weekly News contains reminders, updates, requests for volunteers, and information about upcoming events.

 If you have an announcement or piece of news that you would like considered for our newsletter, please send it to email@example.com

 Click here for weekly parent bulletins and minutes from Parents Association meetings.

 When families sign their contracts for the school year, they are asked to read and review the Family Manual.
 Signing the contract shows that they have read and are in agreement with all the policies outlined in the Family Manual.

 Tuition covers most of the school’s costs, but not all.
 This is why it is important to help in other ways.
 In addition to reducing costs, the volunteer assistance of families helps to promote – and model – the values of cooperation, service, and individual responsibility.

 La matrícula cubre la mayoría de los costos de la escuela, pero no todos.
 Por eso es importante ayudar de otras maneras.
 Además de reducir los costos, la asistencia voluntaria de las familias ayuda a promover y modelar los valores de cooperación, servicio y responsabilidad individual.